shane-arthur/react-redux-and-more-boilerplate/README.md

 Development in progress: Currently an appliation which allows for the user to select and vote among which cities they enjoyed visiting/living in the best.

-TODO - Passport js integration to authenticate users and customize their experiene
+TODO - Passport js integration to authenticate users and customize their experience